-(a) The Commission may designate Telecommunication Certification Bodies (TCBs) to approve equipment as required under this part.
+(a) The Commission may recognize designated Telecommunication Certification Bodies (TCBs) which have been designated according to the requirements of paragraphs (b) or (c) of this section to certify equipment as required under this part.
 Certification of equipment by a TCB shall be based on an application with all the information specified in this part.
-The TCB shall process the application to determine
+The TCB shall process the application to determine compliance with the Commission's requirements and shall issue a written grant of equipment authorization.
+The grant shall identify the approving TCB and the Commission as the issuing authority.

+47 CFR Ch.
+I (10-1-16 Edition)

-- whether the product meets the Commission's requirements and shall issue a written grant of equipment authorization.
-The grant shall identify the TCB and the source of authority for issuing it. - (b) The Federal Communications Commission shall designate TCBs in the United States to approve equipment subject to certification under the Commission's rules.
-TCBs shall be accredited by the National Institute of Standards and Technology (NIST) under its National Voluntary Conformity Assessment Evaluation (NVCASE) program or other recognized programs based on ISO/IEC Guide 65, to comply with the Commission's qualification criteria for TCBs.
-NIST may, in accordance with its procedures, allow other appropriately qualified accrediting bodies to accredit TCBs and testing laboratories.
-TCBs shall comply with the requirements in §68.162 of this part. - (c) In accordance with the terms of an effective bilateral or multilateral mutual recognition agreement or arrangement (MRA) to which the United States is a party, bodies outside the United States shall be permitted to authorize equipment in lieu of the Commission.
+(b) In the United States, TCBs shall be accredited and designated by the National Institute of Standards and Technology (NIST) under its National Voluntary Conformity Assessment Evaluation (NVCASE) program, or other recognized programs based on ISO/IEC 17065:2012, to comply with the Commission's qualification criteria for TCBs.
+NIST may, in accordance with its procedures, allow other appropriately qualified accrediting bodies to accredit TCBs.
+TCBs shall comply with the requirements in §68.162 of this part.

+(c) In accordance with the terms of an effective bilateral or multilateral mutual recognition agreement or arrangement (MRA) to which the United States is a party, bodies outside the United States shall be permitted to authorize equipment in lieu of the Commission.
 A body in an MRA partner economy may authorize equipment to U.S. requirements only if that economy permits bodies in the United States to authorize equipment to its requirements.
-The authority designating these telecommunication certification bodies shall meet the following criteria. - (1) The organization accrediting the prospective telecommunication certification body shall be capable of meeting the requirements and conditions of ISO/IEC Guide 61. - (2) The organization assessing the telecommunication certification body shall appoint a team of qualified experts to perform the assessment covering all of the elements within the scope of accreditation.
+The authority designating these telecommunication certification bodies shall meet the following criteria.

+(1) The organization accrediting the prospective telecommunication certification body shall be capable of meeting the requirements and conditions of ISO/IEC 17011:2004.

+(2) The organization assessing the telecommunication certification body shall appoint a team of qualified experts to perform the assessment covering all of the elements within the scope of accreditation.
 For assessment of telecommunications equipment, the areas of expertise to be used during the assessment shall include, but not be limited to, electromagnetic compatibility and telecommunications equipment (wired and wireless).

-[64 FR 4997, Feb.
-2, 1999]
+(d) Incorporation by reference.
+(1) The materials listed in this section are incorporated by reference in this part.